 The 96-gallon is approximately 46” high x 28” wide x 34” deep.
 The 64-gallon is approximately 43” x 26” x 30”.
 The 32-gallon is about 39” x 19” x 23”.
 The 20-gallon is shorter than the 32 with approximately the same size footprint.

 What styrofoam products can I put in the recycling?

 If the product is not food-soiled and is marked with the recycling symbol and a number 1-7, go ahead and put it in your recycling container.
-Packaging peanuts, styrofoam blocks, and styrofoam cups are not usually marked with the symbol and a number and should go in the garbage.
+Packaging peanuts, styrofoam blocks, and styrofoam cups are not usually marked with the symbol and a number and should go in the trash.
 Note that you may be able to donate packing peanuts to packaging/mailing stores.
-Also note that peanuts should be bagged before being placed in the garbage.
+Also note that peanuts should be bagged before being placed in the trash.

 Is there a way to recycle more than the items Mission Trail accepts in the blue carts/bins?

 There might be!
 Try using the recycling search tool here.

 How do I dispose of sharps?